How to Can Tomato Juice

 Homemade canned tomato juice in large jars

 This tomato juice recipe for canning uses a heated method.
 It breaks down the fruit, releases as much juice as possible, and kills off harmful microorganisms to “pasteurize” the juice.
 Also, this method reduces the risk of “separation” which is a guarantee when juicing/blending and then straining tomatoes to make juice.
-Once canned, this homemade tomato juice is shelf stable, allows you to save freezer space, and you can use it to make Bloody Marys, add to soups and stews, mix into pasta and grains, and more.
+Once canned, this homemade tomato juice is shelf stable, allows you to save freezer space, and you can use it to make Bloody Marys, add to creamy tomato soup and stews, mix into pasta and grains, and more.

 What are the best tomatoes for juicing?